vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *madhyabinduvisargānta ḥ samāsthānamaye pare* /

-*ku ṭ ilārūpake tasyā ḥ pratirūpe viyatkale* //21//
+*kuṭilārūpake tasyā ḥ pratirūpe viyatkale* //21//

 According to Amṛtānanda \(and Bhāskararāya\), this stanza describes \(or, rather, alludes to\) the *kāmakalā * diagram \(see fi gure 2.1\).
 One can hardly say that the wording of this obscure stanza justifi es such an interpretation, which, however, is traditionally upheld in the Śrīvidyā system.
 It is as follows.

-The supreme power, *śakti* , in her coiled form \( *ku ṭ ilārūpaka* \), is the *kuṇḍ alinī* , which stretches between the “middle *bindu* and the *visarga* .”
+The supreme power, *śakti* , in her coiled form \( *kuṭilārūpaka* \), is the *kuṇḍ alinī* , which stretches between the “middle *bindu* and the *visarga* .”
 This is to say that she is inscribed within an upward-pointing triangle \(a masculine symbol, that

 * *